jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_qualitygate_usergroup_association.md

 The following attributes are exported:

-- id - A randomly generated UUID for the permission entry.
+- id - A randomly generated UUID for the association entry.

 ## Import